naeimzarei/fashionxproject/deliverables/design-doc/design-doc.md

 Source: [MDN](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/routes)

+For the uploading interface, we will use Amazon S3, a cloud storage solution to upload the post pictures that influencers make.
+Amazon S3 will be called on by routes and controllers.

+For hosting, we will use Elastic Beanstalk, a hosting solution by Amazon.
+Elastic Beanstalk will host our Express application and manage all traffic to the server.

 ## Decomposition

 This application is constructed using Express, EJS, and MnogoDB.
 It is a typical MVC application: MongoDB and Mongoose provide the model and scheams, EJS provides the view, and the controller directs the flow of data by using Express routes.